godfreyponce/GodfreyPonce/readme.md

 I like putting numbers into a number generator then deciding if i like its output of numbers

 - 🌎 Based in Dallas, Texas
-- 🔭 I’m currently working on my second brain
+- 🔭 I’m currently working on my project(s)
-- 🌱 I’m currently learning ♨️ and the math behind ML
+- 🌱 I’m currently learning cloud architecture
 - 👯 Down for any projects that help people, poncegodfrey@gmail.com
 <!--
 **godfreyponce/GodfreyPonce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.